-- 1 Open the throttle fully and press the start button for 5 seconds. - 2 Repeat the normal starting procedure. - (3) If the engine starts, open the throttle slightly if idling is unstable. - (4) If the engine does not start, wait 10 seconds before trying step (1) & (2) again.
+- 1 Open the throttle fully and press the start button for 5 seconds. - ➤ The engine will not start at this time.
+(When the throttle is fully open, the engine will not start when the start button is pressed.)
+Release the throttle and start button after 5 seconds and proceed to step 2. - 2 Repeat the normal starting procedure. - (3) If the engine starts, open the throttle slightly if idling is unstable. - (4) If the engine does not start, wait 10 seconds before trying step (1) & (2) again.

-If Engine Will Not Start P.80
+If Engine Will Not Start P.85